 Essential Skills Required for Success

-Previous experience with sales is obviously an advantageous skill to have when it comes to doing business.
+Previous experiences in sales is obviously an advantageous skill to have when it comes to doing business.
 As a real estate salesperson, interacting and communicating with people will become a daily routine so people skill will become a necessity, especially when it comes to providing a service.
 Good service will often translate into word of mouth referrals by your clients and will greatly benefit your career as a real estate salesperson as these often result in new future clients.
-Other important skills to have are problem solving, negotiating, organization and planning, research and math skills among others.
+Other important skills to have are problem solving, negotiating, organization and planning, research and social skills among others.

-The income structure in the field of real estate greatly depends on which path you choose to follow.
+“How much do real estate agents make” will largely depend on where you work and which career path you choose to follow.
 For example, you might ask, “What is my income potential as a real estate agent?”
 As a real estate salesperson, a large portion of your income will be primarily based on commissions.
 Given that a typical house sells for $600,000, if we assume 3% commission rate, if the house sells, this translates to a profit of $18,000.
 Now if you were to make three of these deals per year you would have earned a salary of $54,000, comparing to the average salary of $46,000 in Canada – not bad at all!

+Besides the traditional residential property, a real estate agent can broaden the business scope by tapping into other market segments such as commercial real estate or look into farm land for sales.
 There are many factors to consider in this field that determine your ultimate success in the real estate industry.
-If you are serious about this field, focus on your services and how you can best use your ability to assist clients to achieve their real estate objectives.
+If you are serious about this field, focus on your services and how you can best use your abilities to assist clients to achieve their real estate objectives.
 Big money often comes from word of mouth referrals and the reputation of the agent.

 The Pros and Cons

-Aside from the potential income factor, one of the big factors that attract people to this industry is the ability to set your own work schedule and vacations.
+Remember, the real estate market is cyclical, sometime a slow market can present many great investment opportunities for the long run.
+An experienced real estate agent can spot the opportunity before the market and take advantage of them, such as foreclosure investing.
+They can also advise you on how to increase your value without breaking the bank.
+Aside from the potential income factor, one of the biggest factors that attract people to this industry is the ability to set your own work schedule and vacations.
 However, running your own business might not sound as exciting for some people.
 If you are someone that expects a stable monthly income and absolutely cannot survive without getting paid on time, then you might need to reconsider your options.